BChowy/100-days-of-python/README.md

 - Days 20 & 21 were by far the most enjoyable.
 Learning how to create a _snake game_ is AWESOME.
 I couldn't imagine it was possible to create it using the _turtle_ module before this.
 Going through the development of each little feature of the game while making each class work with another was fascinating.

+- On day 23, another day, I got to use modules and inheritance.
+It was fun to make the PONG game as much as the snake game.
+And I got to learn and understand how each part of the game works!